NoroffFEU/development-platforms/src/content/docs/devtools/Docker/docker-case-study.md

 Docker solves several common problems in software development and offers unique features which makes it a valuable tool for developers:

--**Fast,consistent delivery of applications**:
+- **Fast,consistent delivery of applications**:

 Docker enables work in standardized environments using local containers which provide your application and services, they are also great for continuous integration and continuous delivery (CI/CD) workflows.

 - **Responsive deployment and scaling**

-Docker containers can run on on physical and virtual machines, on cloud providers and in a mixture of environments.
+Docker containers can run on physical and virtual machines, on cloud providers and in a mixture of environments.

 Developers can also dynamically manage workloads scaling up and down applications based on the needs.

--**Running more workloads on the same hardware**:
+- **Running more workloads on the same hardware**:

 Thanks to Docker software engineers can use more of server capacity, which is perfect when you don't have access to huge amount of resources.